ephphatha/devilutionX/Packaging/resources/assets/txtdata/Readme.md

 (`Data/Global/Excel`) (also available online at
 [D2:R Modding][d2rmodding-utilities]).

+### CharStats.tsv
+This file contains the starting attributes, natural attribute caps, and starting life/mana as well as the gain from items/stats.

+#### Class
+The class identifier (US English name for the class, so one of "Warrior", "Rogue", "Sorcerer", etc...).
+This will be translated into the active language at runtime.

+#### Base Strength, Base Magic, Base Dexterity, Base Vitality
+The starting attribute values for a new character

+#### Maximum Strength, Maximum Magic, Maximum Dexterity, Maximum Vitality
+The highest natural value players can obtain by spending the points gained on level up.
+This is a soft cap, item bonuses could push the effective attribute value higher than this.

+#### Base Life, Base Mana
+The starting life/mana of a new character.
+A negative mana value can be used to restrict spell availability for certain classes, but negative life values will make a class unplayable.

+#### Life Per Level, Mana Per Level
+How much life/mana a character gains each time they level up.

+#### Life Per Player Stat, Mana Per Player Stat
+How much life a character gains for each point of Vitality they have naturally, or how much mana a character gains for each point of Magic they have naturally.

+#### Life Per Item Stat, Mana Per Item Stat
+How much life a character gains for each point of Vitality they get through item bonuses, or how much mana a character gains for each point of Magic they get through item bonuses.

 ### Experience.tsv
 Experience contains the experience value thresholds before a character advances to the next level.
 All numeric values in this file MUST be written in